Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-The theory predicts that individual words and morphemes in a language correspond to relatively independent components of the source distribution.
-Considering a word such as \emph{cats}, all the semantic features of a cat (furriness, mammalianness, etc.) are expressed in the morpheme \emph{cat} and the semantic feature of numerosity is separated out into the plural marker \emph{--s}; plural marking of this kind is common across languages.
-We hold that the reason that numerosity is selected to be expressed in a separate morpheme so frequently across languages is that all the other features are highly correlated with each other, whereas numerosity is relatively uncorrelated with them.
+\paragraph{Lexical Semantics} Considering a word such as \texttt{cats}, all the semantic features of a cat (furriness, mammalianness, etc.) are expressed holistically in the morpheme \texttt{cat}, while the feature of numerosity is separated into the plural marker \texttt{--s}.
+Plural marking like this is common across languages\citep{corbett2000number}.
+From reduction of predictive information, we expect relatively uncorrelated components of meaning to be expressed systematically, and relatively correlated components to be expressed together holistically.
+Thus, we hold that numerosity is selected to be expressed systematically in a separate morpheme because it is relatively independent of the other features of nouns, which are in turn highly correlated with each other.
+Our theory thus derives the intuition that natural categories arise from the correlational structure of experience\citep{rosch1978principles}.

-We validate this prediction in a study of semantic features in English, using the Glasgow Word Norms \citep{scott2019glasgow} to provide semantic features for English words and using the English Universal Dependencies (UD) corpus to provide a frequency distribution over words.
-The Glasgow Word Norms provide human ratings for words for the features of valence, arousal, dominance, concreteness, imageability, size, gender, and familiarity.
-As shown in Figure~\ref{fig:corpus_figures}E (top), we find that the lexical semantic norm features are highly correlated with each other, and relatively uncorrelated with numerosity (as indicated by plural marking).
+We validate this prediction in a study of semantic features in English, using the Lancaster Sensorimotor Norms\citep{lynott2020lancaster} to provide semantic features for English words and using the English Universal Dependencies (UD) corpus to provide a frequency distribution over words.
+The Lancaster Sensorimotor Norms provide human ratings for words based on sensorimotor dimensions, such as whether they involve the head or arms.
+As shown in Fig.~\ref{fig:corpus_figures2}B (top), we find that the semantic norm features are highly correlated with each other, and relatively uncorrelated with numerosity, as predicted by the theory.

-For the same reason, the theory also predicts that semantic features should be more correlated within words than across words: the reason that certain bundles of features are separated out to be expressed using two words is that they are relatively uncorrelated.
-In Figure~\ref{fig:corpus_figures}E (bottom) we show within-word and cross-word correlations of the semantic norm features for pairs of verbs and their objects taken from the English UD corpus.
+For the same reason, the theory also predicts that semantic features should be more correlated within words than across words.
+In Fig.~\ref{fig:corpus_figures2}B (bottom), we show within-word and cross-word correlations of the semantic norm features for pairs of verbs and their objects taken from the English UD corpus.
 As predicted, the across-word correlations are weaker.
 Correlations based on features drawn from other semantic norms are presented in SI~Appendix~E.